1985 World Snooker Championship final

 The final took place during the eighth year of the BBC's daily coverage of the championship and reached a climax in the early hours of Monday 29 April.
 It was viewed by 18.5 million people in the United Kingdom, which as of 2024 remains a record viewing figure for BBC2, and as of 2024 is still the record for a post-midnight audience for any British television channel.
 The total match time of 14 hours and 50 minutes is the longest ever recorded for a best-of-35-frames match.
 It is the only final at this venue to contain no century breaks.

 The final is one of the most famous matches in snooker history and part of the reason for the surge in the sport's popularity in the 1980s and 1990s.
 Two hour-long BBC documentaries, When Snooker Ruled the World from 2002 and Davis v Taylor: The '85 Black Ball Final made in 2010, commemorated the event.
 The final frame was released in full on home video as "The Greatest Snooker Final of All Time".
-The post-match single-word responses to the press from Davis would later be used as a basis for a recurring caricature of him in the television show Spitting Image.
+The post-match single-word responses to David Vine from Davis would later be used as a basis for a recurring caricature of him in the television show Spitting Image.